jambuur/APEDSK99/README.md

 4. executes the command including updating the relevant FD1771 and CRU "registers"
 5. executes the opposite of steps 3, 2 and 1

-Accessing the 32K RAM expansion is through memory decoding alone, it doesn't use interrupts.
+Accessing the 32K RAM expansion is through memory decoding alone and doesn't use interrupts.

-### *Construction*
+### *APEDSK99 Construction*

 Putting the APEDSK99 shield together is straightforward.
 The 74LS541's and the slimline RAM are probably not stock items at your local electronics store but can be easily obtained online.

 The KiCad files can be sent to your favourite online PCB maker (I use [JCLPCB](https://jlcpcb.com/)).

-The only thing that needs a little bit of attention is 1) mounting the [edge connector](https://www.ebay.com/itm/5pc-Industrial-Card-Edge-Slot-Socket-Connector-22x2P-44P-2-54mm-0-1-3A-240-44/140888520037?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649):
+The two things that need a little bit of attention is 1) mounting the [edge connector](https://www.ebay.com/itm/5pc-Industrial-Card-Edge-Slot-Socket-Connector-22x2P-44P-2-54mm-0-1-3A-240-44/143868496672?hash=item217f3b0b20:g:2cQAAOxyuPtQ~70q):
 - The bottom row of pins need to be [bent 90 degrees downwards and the top row slightly bent upwards](img/APEDSK99conn.jpg)
 - [Rough up](img/APEDSK99spaper.jpg) the bottom side of the connector housing and the PCB area it will sit on (between PCB edge and white line)
 - Clean the 2 surfaces with isopropyl and [apply dots of superglue](img/APEDSK99sglue.jpg) across the length of 1 area